-Q: Is there wireless internet available in the Residence Halls?
+Q: Is there wireless internet available in Housing?

 A: Wireless internet is available in the lobbies of the Residence Hall as well as the TV Lounge and the Snack Bar.
 However, the Residence Hall is a concrete structure so the wireless is spotty in some areas.
 The Village has wireless throughout each building.